Science Alive! was launched in 2006 by the SA Coordinating Committee of National Science Week. It was a single day event in a modest 2,400 m2 space.

 Science Alive! is the largest, single, interactive, mobile science exhibition in Australia.
 It helps to build our community's awareness of the scope and importance of science and technology in our everyday lives, celebrating South Australia's successes and inspiring future generations of science and technology professionals.

 There’s no better event to experience first hand all fields of science and technology – Science Alive! really is all kinds of awesome.

-Brian has been awarded an Order of Australia Medal for his service to science education, has managed science events and activities around Australia, is passionate about sustainability and has been the Event Director of Science Alive! since the inaugural event in 2006.
+Brian was the Event Director of Science Alive! since the inaugural event in 2006 to 2020.
+He has been awarded an Order of Australia Medal for his service to science education, has managed science events and activities around Australia and is passionate about sustainability.

 Thousands of families have been exposed to science and technology like never before, as a result of his commitment and passion to science education.

-Brian leads of team of people who are dedicated to bringing you a great Science Alive! event.
+Brian shared and passed on his passion and legacy to a team of people who remain dedicated to bringing you a great Science Alive! event.

 National Science Week

 Science Alive! is a long-standing partner of National Science Week and participate as part of the event each year.

 National Science Week is Australia’s annual celebration of science and technology.
 Running every August, it features more than 1000 events delivered by universities, schools, research institutions, libraries, museums and science centres.
 These events attract a wide audience from children to adults, and science amateurs to professionals.
 Over one million people participate in science events across the nation.